abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/Mongodb/baseline-testing.md

 ```console
 db.test.findOne({ record: 100 })
 ```
-This will return the document and show that the status field has been updated to "processed".
+This retrieves the document where record is 100, allowing you to verify that its status has been updated to "processed".

 You should see output similar to: